 The beautiful Lark Bunting is the state bird of Colorado.

-- Question: What is the most commonly bird seen in Colorado?
+- Question: What is the most common bird seen in Colorado?

-The most commonly bird seen in Colorado is the American Robin.
+The most common bird seen in Colorado is the American Robin.

 - Question: How many specifies of birds are there in Colorado?